koreader/koreader/platform/remarkable/README_remarkable.txt

    ssh root@<your-remarkable>

    unzip <koreader-package>.zip

+# Launching using the included launcher

+KOReader includes a very simple launcher called `button-listen` which starts KOReader when the middle button is held down for 3 or more seconds in the default UI (xochitl).

    cp -v koreader/*.service /etc/systemd/system/
    systemctl enable --now button-listen

-Hold down the middle button for 3 seconds to start koreader.
-To return to xochitl just exit koreader (swipe down from the top of the screen, select icon in the top right, Exit, Exit).
+To return to the default UI just exit KOReader (swipe down from the top of the screen, select icon in the top right, Exit, Exit).

-Some reMarkable software updates will wipe the new systemd units so you will have to run the last two steps again when that happens.
+Some reMarkable software updates will wipe the new systemd units so you will have to run the two install steps again when that happens.

+# Using a different launcher

+The command that the launcher needs to run is:

+   /home/root/koreader/koreader.sh

+Alternatively, if you want the default behaviour of KOReader exit starting the default UI you can run (once on installation):

+   cp -v koreader/koreader.service /etc/systemd/system/

+Then to start KOReader the launcher needs to run:

+   systemctl start koreader